Sonderkommando Rote Kapelle: Brussels

 In Berlin, the Gestapo was ordered to assist Henry Piepe and they selected Giering, who took what reports Piepe had prepared and took over the investigation in Brussels Giering's investigation linked the name Carlos Alamos with GRU officer Mikhail Makarov, who had been arrested during the Rue des Atrébates raid.
 On Giering's instructions, Makarov was taken to Berlin to undergo interrogation.
 Instead of being sent to Breendonk or a concentration camp, he was taken to Giering's home, where Giering hoped the homely environment would make him talk.
 However, Makarov never exposed any details of the network and he was sent back to Saint-Gilles prison in Brussels.

 Giering then turned to Rita Arnould as the new lead in the investigation and she identified the Polish-Jewish forger Abraham Rajchmann.
 Rajchmann was an informer to the Belgian Police Judiciaire des Parquets (Judiciary Police).
 It was Rajchmann who had been forging identity documents in the secret room of Rue des Atrébates.
 Rajchmann in turn betrayed Soviet agent Konstantin Jeffremov who was arrested on 22 July 1942 in Brussels in a sting operation, while attempting to obtain forged identity documents for himself to enable him to escape.

 Jeffremov was to be tortured but immediately agreed to cooperate.
 As a collaborator, he exposed several important members of the espionage network in Belgium and the Netherlands.
-Eventually Jeffremovs commitment led him to work for Sonderkommando in a funkspiel operation.
+Eventually Jeffremovs commitment led him to work for the Sonderkommando in a funkspiel operation.
 Through Jeffremov, contact was made with the Belgian courier Germaine Schneider who carried intelligence between Brussels and Paris.
 However, Schneider contacted Leopold Trepper, the technical director of Soviet Red Army Intelligence in western Europe, to warn him.
 Trepper advised Schneider to sever all contact with Jeffremov and move to a hideout in Lyons.
 Giering instead focused on Germaine Schneider's husband Franz Schneider as the next lead.
 In November 1942, Franz Schneider was interrogated by Giering but he was released from protective custody as he wasn't part of the network.
 Schneider on his released contacted Trepper to inform him that Jeffremov was under arrest.

 Rajchmann was arrested by Piepe on 2 September 1942 when his usefulness as an informer to the Abwehr was at an end.
 Rajchmann also decided to cooperate with the Abwehr resulting in his betrayal of his mistress, the Comintern member Malvina Gruber, who was arrested on 12 October 1942.
 Gruber immediately decided to cooperate with the Abwehr, in an attempt to avoid interrogation.
 She admitted the existence of Soviet agent Anatoly Gurevich and his probable location, as well as exposing several members of the Trepper espionage network in France.